chiedo/django-starter/README.md

 Local Development Environment
 ----------
-> Requirements: Vagrant and Virtual Box
+> Requirements: Vagrant, Virtual Box and an Amazon S3 account

 > It will be assumed that you are familiar with vagrant.